PoustouFlan/SUnbox/README.md

 ## License

-SBoxYourMom is released under the MIT License
+SUnbox is released under the MIT License

 ## Contributing